bruceravel/synchrotron_pop_up_book/README.md

+# A pop-up book about Long Island's State of the Art X-Ray microscope

  * **Presented by:** The Photon Sciences Users' Executive Committee at Brookhaven National Laboratory
  * **Design and Artwork by:** Linnea Russell
  * **Concept and Text by:** Scott Calvin and Bruce Ravel